oprypin/starlark-go/doc/spec.md

 `str(x)` formats its argument as a string.

 If x is a string, the result is x (without quotation).
-All other strings, such as elements of a list of strings, are double-quoted.
+For all other built-in types, this is the same as `repr`.
+So e.g. elements of a list of strings are double-quoted.
+Custom string-like types may choose to provide a custom implementation of `str` that differs from `repr`.

 ```python
 str(1)                          # '1'